arendjantetteroo/guzzle-toggl/README.md

 ## Installation

 The library is available through Composer, so its easy to get it.
-Simply add this to your `composer.json` file:
+Simply run this to install it:

-    "require": {
-        "ajt/guzzle-toggl": "dev-master"
-    }

-And run `composer install`
+    composer require ajt/guzzle-toggl

 ## Usage